Updated 15/11/2024

 When you’re reading up on how to take care of a fish, it’s well worth noting that the amount, frequency and type of fish food you opt for depends on the breed of fish in your aquarium.
 Below, we’ll explore a few areas for consideration when feeding your fish - and a few rules of thumb to go by.

-• Amount and frequency.
+- Amount and frequency.
 The amount of food your fish needs and how often you feed them will depend on your fish’s breed.
-Be sure to do your research on this before buying your fish, as feeding your fish too much could result in an aquarium stacked with decaying fish food.
+Be sure to do your research on this before buying your fish - are you able to feed your fish frequently enough?
+Feeding your fish too much if not needed, could result in an aquarium stacked with decaying fish food.

-• Automatic feeders.
-Some fish owners opt for automatic fish feeders, which keep the amount and frequency of food in the fish tank consistent.
+- Automatic feeders.
+Some fish owners opt for automatic fish feeders, which keep the amount and frequency of food in the fish tank consistent, and make things easier for you!

 Housing your fish: tank and aquarium care